rcarrata/rcarrata.github.io/_posts/2023-09-05-aro-expose-agw.md

 Now it's time to publish our Hello OpenShift app deployed in the Private Cluster, exposed using the AppGW.

-* Open a sshuttle connection to the ARO Private Cluster:
+* Open an sshuttle connection to the ARO Private Cluster:

 ```md
 JUMP_IP=$(az vm list-ip-addresses -g $AZR_RESOURCE_GROUP -n aro-$USER-jumphost -o tsv \